-The shares held by the Company are in unquoted UK companies.
+The shares held by the Company represent equity holdings in unquoted UK companies.
 The Investment Manager's Report on pages 12 to 20 provides details in respect of the Company's shareholding in each investment, loans issued and investments purchased and disposed of during the year.